 In the ordinary course of business, we may provide indemnification of varying scope and terms to vendors, lessors, contract research organizations, business partners and other parties with respect to certain matters including, but not limited to, losses arising out of breach of such agreements or from intellectual property infringement claims made by third parties.
 In addition, we have entered into indemnification agreements with members of our board of directors and our officers that will require us, among other things, to indemnify them against certain liabilities that may arise by reason of their status or service as directors or officers.
 The maximum potential amount of future payments we could be required to make under these indemnification agreements is, in many cases, unlimited.
-We have not incurred any material costs as a result of such indemnification claims.
+We have not incurred any material costs as a result of such indemnifications and are not currently aware of any indemnification claims.